-A "competent" Visit/Activity Leader (or an Assistant Leader where they may take sole responsibility for a sub-group) requires:- establishment-led training.
-It is good practice for employers to provide formal and accredited training to support their guidance e.g. EVC Training, Visit Leader Training Knowledge and understanding of establishment procedures supported by a structured induction process specified by the establishment.
-Knowledge and understanding of the group, the staff, the activity and the venue Appropriate experience In some circumstances (e.g. first aid, adventurous activities) a formally accredited qualification.
-Staff participating in off-site activities and visits must be aware of the extent of their duty of care and should only be given such responsibilities as are in keeping with the above guidance.
-It is particularly important that careful consideration of competence is applied to both newly qualified and newly appointed staff. - irement to Ensure Effective Supervision/Ratios Effect ive supervision should be determined by proper consideration of: Age (including the developmental age) of the group Gender issues Ability of the group (including special learning needs, behavioural, medical and vulnerability characteristics etc.) Nature and location of the activity (including the type of activity, duration, skill levels involved, as well as the time of year and prevailing conditions
+A "competent" Visit/Activity Leader (or an Assistant Leader where they may take sole responsibility for a sub-group) requires:-

+Knowledge and understanding of their employer's guidance supported by establishment-led training.
+It is good practice for employers to provide formal and accredited training to support their guidance e.g. EVC Training, Visit Leader Training

+- Knowledge and understanding of establishment procedures supported by a structured induction process specified by the establishment. - Knowledge and understanding of the group, the staff, the activity and the venue. - Appropriate experience - In some circumstances (e.g. first aid, adventurous activities) a formally accredited qualification. - Staff participating in off-site activities and visits must be aware of the extent of their duty of care and should only be given such responsibilities as are in keeping with the above guidance.
+It is particularly important that careful consideration of competence is applied to both newly qualified and newly appointed staff.

+Requirement to Ensure Effective Supervision/Ratios

+Effective supervision should be determined by proper consideration of:

+- Age (including the developmental age) of the group - Gender issues - Ability of the group (including special learning needs, behavioural, medical and vulnerability characteristics etc.) - Nature and location of the activity (including the type of activity, duration, skill levels involved, as well as the time of year and prevailing conditions - Staff competence.